sourcegraph/go-vcs/README.md

 You will need cmake to compile [libgit2](https://libgit2.github.com).

-To use the faster libgit2 implementation of git, install git2go (run `make install` in its repository root) first.
+To use the faster libgit2 implementation of git, install git2go on its `next` branch (run `git checkout origin/next && make install` in its repository root) first.
 You also need to install libssh2 for SSH support.

 Run `go get ./...` to resolve dependencies.